 You need to check the dimensions before purchasing the machine to make sure it can fit in your room or space.
 Even a compact trainer will take a chunk of places, and it would be worse if you live in a low-ceiling house.

-So the first thing you need to do is to measure your space and compare it with the dimensions of the machine.
+So the first thing you need to do is to measure your space and compare it with the machine’s dimensions.

 Commonly, these trainers have the dimensions about 7′ tall, 5′ wide, and 4-5′ long.
 However, this is the machine dimension, so it doesn’t include the space you need for workouts.
-And also, you need extra space if you want to buy other attachments, like a bench, which might take 4′ or more in length.
+You also need extra space if you want to buy other attachments, like a bench, which might take 4′ or more in length.

 Many trainers with dual-stack feature weigh between 700-800 lb once they are assembled, making it extremely hard to move.